Get a quote

 Spray Foam Insulation – the Legal Viewpoint

 Spray foam insulation has gained popularity in recent years as an effective solution for improving energy efficiency in homes.
 It is estimated as many as 250,000 homes in the UK have this type of insulation, with much of it installed under the previous government’s Green Homes Grant Scheme.
 However, in England and Wales, homeowners considering this insulation method should be aware of some legal issues and potential pitfalls associated with its installation.
+Here’s our legal viewpoint on spray foam insulation.

 One of the primary concerns with spray foam insulation stems from its impact on mortgage lenders’ willingness to provide loans.
 Many lenders, including some major national banks, have expressed reservations about properties with spray foam insulation, primarily due to issues related to moisture and ventilation.
 If the foam is not properly installed, it can trap moisture, potentially leading to damp and mould problems over time.
 These conditions can seriously affect the structural integrity of a property, thus impacting its market value and making lenders wary of approving mortgages for houses with this type of insulation.